jerfletcher/elk-docker-log/README.md

 docker-compose up -d
 ```

-- After the service starts, open Kibana in a browser at:
+- After the service starts (It might take a bit), open Kibana in a browser at:
 ```
 http://localhost:5601
 ```